Collinformatics/COMET/README.md

 - This will generate a URL with an ip address and port, likely http://127.0.0.1:9090
   - Click on the link to go to the website, or enter the address in a browser.

+# Terminating Processes:

+Non-terminated processes can result in the website not starting correctly.
+To fix this run this script to terminate the python processes at the port used to host the server:

+    ./killServer.sh